francesco-vespignani/RepetitionMaze/README.md

 - dist, type of distracters.
 Available values are nw (nonwords), pseudo (pseudowords), word (word salad), gramm (grammatical sentences).
 Default is nw.

 - list, one of three lists.
-Available values ara listA listB listC, default listA;
+Available values ara listA listB listC, default a random list.

 - casual, if items are presented randomly.
 Available values are true and false.
 Default is true.

 - nrep, number of maze repetitions for each item.
 Available values are positive integers.
 Default is 5.

 - n, number experimental items to make the experiment shoprter for testing.
 Available values are positive integers below 36.
-Default is null (all 36 items)
+Default is null (all 36 items).

+- testing, is it a test of the software?
+Allowed values true false.
+Default is true.

 Data will be automatically saved in this ofs component: